 Many estimates of R0 are in the range of 2-3 with some estimates pointing to considerably higher values.

-The serial interval, that is the time between subsequent infections in a transmission chain, was initially estimated to be 7-8 days.
-More recent research now suggests a serial interval of 5-6 days (see Ganyani et al).
+The serial interval--that is, the time between subsequent infections in a transmission chain--was initially estimated to be 7-8 days.
+More recent research now suggests a serial interval of 5-6 days (see Ganyani et al.).

 The China CDC compiled extensive data on severity and fatality of more than 40 thousand confirmed cases.
 In addition, we assume that a substantial fraction of infections, especially in the young, go unreported.
 This is encoded in the columns "Confirmed [% of total]".